JuliaLang/julia/doc/src/tutorials/creating-packages.md

 ## Package naming rules

 Package names should be sensible to most Julia users, *even to those who are not domain experts*.
-The following guidelines apply to the `General` registry but may be useful for other package registries as well.
+The following rules apply to the `General` registry but may be useful for other package registries as well.

 Since the `General` registry belongs to the entire community, people may have opinions about